Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Shockwave Therapy

-Uses sound waves to stimulate healing in injured tissues.
+This is a non-invasive treatment that uses sound waves to stimulate healing in injured tissues.

 Osteopathy Procedure